Skip to content

 Pointer analysis — builder pattern with virtual dispatch

 The final case uses a builder pattern.
 Method chaining returns the same instance, and a field assigned in one call is read in the next — the analyzer must carry the field across the chained call to keep the value reachable at the sink.
+The pointer analysis named in the table comes into play in the later variants, where what a reference actually points at decides the verdict.

 MessageController.java